Cerebral Palsy Lawsuits in Maryland

 Maryland Cerebral Palsy Settlements and Verdicts

 2012 $55,000,000 Maryland Verdict – A 30 year old woman goes into labor at home, as planned for a home birth, with a midwife and two others present.
 After 2:00 a.m. complications arise when the birth progression stops.
 An ambulance is called around 2:35 a.m.
 An urgent C-section is ordered soon after her arrival, but is not performed for nearly two hours.
 The baby is born with permanent brain damage, multiple physical and mental disabilities, and cerebral palsy.
 Suit proceeds against Johns Hopkins Hospital.
 Plaintiffs claim that the hospital’s staff is negligent by taking an hour and 55 minutes to perform an urgent C-Section, and that all of the infant’s injuries were inflicted in the last 18 minutes.
 Defendant claims that all of the infant’s injuries occurred while Plaintiff was laboring at home under the care of the midwife, that the fetus was showing signs of distress shortly after 1:00 a.m.
 Defendant contends that all good standards of medical practice were followed, and that all times while Plaintiff labored at the hospital, her monitoring strips were reassuring indicating that the fetus was not suffering an acute injury at that time.
 The child, now three, requires 24-hour aid and attendant care, in addition to intense physical and occupational therapies for the rest of his life.
 It is noted that he will never walk or talk.
 The jury returns a verdict of $55 million.
 The non-economic damages are reduced according to Maryland statute from $26 million to $680,000.
 Damages for future lost wages are reduced from $4 million to $2,621,825.
-Plaintiffs stand to recover $28,301,825 in total, but the case is currently pending on appeal.
+Plaintiffs stood to recover $28,301,825 in total, but the case was reversed on appeal.

 2012 $21,000,000 Maryland Verdict – Plaintiff presents at 31 weeks to the hospital with symptoms of high blood pressure and hypertension.
 She is connected to a fetal heart rate monitor and evaluated by a maternal fetal medicine specialist who instructs that a vaginal delivery is reasonable as long as the mother and fetus remain clinically stable.
 She cautions that if the patient’s clinical status worsens, or upon standard fetal indication, delivery should be performed via C-Section.
 Plaintiff was kept overnight and started on labor-inducing medication the next morning.
 Plaintiff contends that prior to noon, the fetal heart rate was reassuring with minimal to moderate variability, but that after noon, the heart rate became non-reassuring with late and prolonged variable decelerations.
 Plaintiff further contends that per the maternal fetal medicine specialist’s recommendation and the applicable standard of care, a timely C-section was to be performed.
 The infant was born at approximately 5:13 p.m. with the umbilical cord wrapped around his neck.
 He was pale and lifeless.
 He was diagnosed with cerebral palsy.
 Plaintiffs contend that the labor was allowed to continue for an additional three hours, unnecessarily and wrongly.
 Defendants contend that the infant’s Apgar score, taken five minutes post-birth, was normal and so were the blood gases taken shortly after birth.
 Defendants further contend that the ultrasound taken of the head three days post-birth was normal and that if there had been any brain damage from asphyxia at birth, it would have shown up on the ultrasound, since the brain swells, but the scan was normal.
 Defendants allege that problems did not show until 10 to 14 days after the infants birth, thereby demonstrating that the injury occurred post-birth and was due to prematurity, not anything to do with the delivery.
 The jury sided with the Plaintiffs and awarded $18,000,000 in future medical costs; $2,000,000 in future lost earnings capability; and $1,000,000 in non-economic damages.